-Celebrating the fifty-year anniversary of the first V7 model, Moto Guzzi, Europe's oldest motorcycle manufacturer has introduced a new line-up, of the ever-popular V7.
-If the stance/profile of the new V7 looks different that's because the chassis has been revamped, with a shorter wheelbase and a marginally lower seat, now at 770mm.
+To celebrate the fifty-year anniversary of the first V7 model, Moto Guzzi (Europe's oldest motorcycle manufacturer) has introduced a new line-up, of its ever-popular motorcycle.
+If the stance or the profile of the new V7 looks different that's because the chassis has been revamped, with a shorter wheelbase and a marginally lower seat, now at 770mm.

 The small-block engine block has not been neglected and now outputs 38 kW (52 HP) at 6200 rpm (approximately 10% increase over the MKII).
 The new V7 will be released in four different iterations.